 When new or existing agents transition to remote roles, they must understand how they can effectively contribute to the company’s success and your brand promise.
 When working from home, agents will rely on processes and workflows to perform optimally.
 Here are a few processes that can help you and your agents ace the remote service delivery game:

-• Establish Communication Conventions: Effective team communication is vital for succeeding with remote teams.
+- Establish Communication Conventions: Effective team communication is vital for succeeding with remote teams.
 While in office, email and instant messaging (IM) apps are enough for internal communication, working from home is a different ball game altogether.
 Agents working from home can quickly feel isolated from the team – emails and IM will not cut it.
 Use multiple channels of communication to stay in touch with your team throughout the day so that people feel they are “in the know” and get more comfortable with the arrangement.

-• Set-Up Guidelines on Using Customer Data: Security and customer privacy practices must evolve with remote customer support.
+Next, set up conventions around communications – what channels to use for communicating company/business updates, handle escalations, emergencies, and general workplace banter.
+For instance, email is an effective channel for regular but not-too-frequent communication, and customer-related updates/status reports can be shared on your helpdesk solution.
+Similarly, Slack or Microsoft Teams can be used to deliver real-time one-on-one feedback.
+IM apps can also serve as the destination for your “watercooler” chats.
+It is always helpful to document how you expect agents to use specific communication and collaboration tools. - Set-Up Guidelines on Using Customer Data: Security and customer privacy practices must evolve with remote customer support.
 It is crucial for contact centers to train agents on handling customer information/data responsibly.
 It is a good idea to involve the IT team to design a process that outlines how agents will deal with data and clearly define the parameters of compliance and non-compliance.
 For instance, agents cannot store customer notes or any personally identifiable information on spreadsheets.
 Spreadsheets or external apps cannot be used to store or communicate customer information.

-• Work Conduct Practices: To deliver the same or even a better customer experience as you did in office, it is critical to implement policies that ensure agents adhere to business practices as they would in the contact center.
+- Work Conduct Practices: To deliver the same or even a better customer experience as you did in office, it is critical to implement policies that ensure agents adhere to business practices as they would in the contact center.
 While you will need to be flexible about how agents get things done when they are working remotely, outcome-based goals, HR policies, and manager feedback are still applicable.
 You can encourage managers to coach more frequently once this system is in place.

-• Create a Learning Organization: Learning and development in contact centers occur through structured and unstructured processes – peer coaching, floor feedback, and dedicated training programs.
-However, when working remotely, agents do not have access to informal learning that takes place “on the floor”.
+- Create a Learning Organization: Learning and development in contact centers occur through structured and unstructured processes – peer coaching, floor feedback, and dedicated training programs.
+However, when working remotely, agents do not have access to informal learning “on the floor”.
 Providing agents regular coaching and feedback, particularly when working from home is a powerful way to boost motivation, engagement, and performance.
 Encourage managers to have weekly check-ins with individual members of their team, deliver constructive feedback on their performance and recognize work well done.

-• Reward and Recognize Talent: Rewards and recognition programs are not new.
+- Reward and Recognize Talent: Rewards and recognition programs are not new.
 However, how you recognize and reward the talent that drives your competitive advantage as a contact center requires some serious thought.
 Company-wide emails celebrating an agent’s exceptional attention to customer satisfaction might seem like a good idea for recognition in the office.
 When working remotely, it doesn’t quite have the same impact.
 Instead, agents will appreciate a personal message congratulating them on their performance form a peer, manager, or a senior leader.
 Today, there are a ton of rewards and recognition platforms available that allow organizations to recognize employee contributions in distributed teams.

 Similarly, rewards for remote agents during this time should also be thoughtful.
 While financial rewards are still an excellent alternative to shopping and restaurant vouchers, rewards that promote employee well-being and mental health can be a good addition to your R & R strategy.
 Use polls and surveys to access how your agents want to be rewarded.
 Considering how work-from-home can be mentally taxing when also taking care of family members, time-off as a reward could also potentially do wonders for remote teams.